fardatalab/PD3/exp/fig21c/README.md

 The following steps need to be run for every thread count, in the order described below.
 The above step to run the memory server only needs to be run once before starting the steps below.

 On the compute node:
-- Run the Garnet application: `dotnet ~/garnet/sync_rdma/publish/GarnetServer.dll --storage-tier --no-obj --memory 1g --segment 32m --bind 10.10.2.101 --no-pubsub --index 256m`
+- Run the Garnet application: `dotnet ~/garnet/pd3/publish/GarnetServer.dll --storage-tier --no-obj --memory 700m --segment 32m --bind 10.10.2.101 --no-pubsub --index 256m`
-- Wait until the following log line appears: `* Ready to accept connections`
+- Wait until the following log line appears: `* Ready to accept connections` (~30s)
+- Wait until the following log line appears: `Server listening on 0.0.0.0:12345`
 - Run the DPU transfer: `~/dpu_transfer.sh`, and enter the DPU password when prompted (you will be prompted twice)

 On the client node: